YifanYes/nexus-services/README.md

 ### Project configuration

-You will need a CockroachDB database on CockroachDB Atlas.
-You can create a free cluster at https://www.mongodb.com.
-You will need to get the `connection string` and put it in the dotenv file.
+You will need a CockroachDB serverless cluster.
+You can create a free cluster at https://www.cockroachlabs.com/get-started-cockroachdb/.
+You will need to get the `connection string` and put it in the dotenv file as DATABASE_URL.

 ### Useful commands